YummyOreo/wyvern/README.md

 	* Kick a user from the room
 * Owner Crown
 	* Adds a crown to the owner in chat, and in the member list
+* API for the chat
+	* A api for devs that want to make bots

 ## How To Help
 You can help by: